 Damage to the glomeruli causes blood and protein to be lost in the urine.

-Many conditions are known to cause or increase the risk for glomerulonephritis, including:
+Many conditions cause or increase the risk for glomerulonephritis, including:

 Common symptoms of glomerulonephritis are: